hisilicon/kernel-dev/Documentation/driver-api/vfio-mediated-device.rst

 * device_api

   This attribute should show which device API is being created, for example, "vfio-pci" for a PCI device.
+The core code maintins this sysfs using the device_api member of mdev_parent_ops.

 * available_instances